Shubham0315/InterviewQuestions/MindBowser.md

 # ✅ MindBowser Technical (11 Questions) 22 Minutes

 In K8S master node is the brain of cluster.
 In public cloud master node should be managed by cloud provider.
-If our master node goes down and application is not running properly.
+If in on-prem cluster our master node goes down and application is not running properly.
 As a devops engineer how to ensure master node should not be down and if it goes down how it should auto heal?
 -
 - K8S master node runs key components like etcd, apiserver, scheduler.
 - Worker nodes can continue running workloads even if master node is temporarily unavailable but we cannot schedule new pods or manage cluster